April 21, 2020

-Auction date, amount, minimum bid rate, settlement date, maturity date, transaction type and other information will be announced by the Bank of Canada ahead of each auction.
+Auction date, amount, minimum bid rate, settlement date, maturity date, transaction type and other information will be announced by the Bank of Canada on the term repo webpage ahead of each auction.

 Type of transaction

-Two types of term repo transactions will be conducted by the Bank of Canada for balance sheet management purposes.
+Two types of term repo transactions will be conducted by the Bank of Canada.
 These transactions will be referred to in the Terms and Conditions as “regular” and “National Housing Act Mortgage-Backed Securities” (NHA MBS).
-NHA MBS transactions will be conducted as a pilot program.
-The pilot will commence with the operation to be held on September 10, 2019 and remain in place until further notice.

 Type of auction